-The selling shareholder lock-up does not apply to (i) sales of ordinary shares acquired by the selling shareholder in the open market; (ii) transfers to (A) to a family member or trust, (B) as a bona fide gift or gifts, (C) by will or intestate succession or (D) pursuant to a sale of 100% of the outstanding ordinary shares (including, without limitation, in connection with a tender offer for such ordinary shares or by way of merger of the Company with another person) to a third party or group of third parties that are not affiliates of the Company, provided that the opportunity to participate in such sale, tender offer, merger or other such transaction is offered to all holders of ordinary shares or, with respect to any statutory merger of consolidation in which the Company is a constituent company, the participation of holders of ordinary shares is not voluntary (or is otherwise pursuant to an exercise of dissenters rights applicable to any such statutory merger or consolidation); (iii) transfers to a nominee or custodian of the selling shareholders; (iv) transfers to any wholly-owned subsidiary or any shareholders, partners, members or similar persons of the selling shareholders; and (v) the ordinary shares to be sold by the selling shareholders in this offering; and (vi) any sale, transfer of other disposition of ordinary shares by any of the selling shareholders or their transferees (in an aggregate amount for all such ordinary shares not to exceed 150,000 ordinary shares); provided that: (A) for the purposes of clauses (ii), (iii) and (iv), it shall be a condition to such transfer that the transferee (if not already subject to the lock-up) executes and delivers to the underwriter a written agreement that is satisfactory to the underwriter stating that the transferee is receiving and agrees to hold such ordinary shares subject to and in accordance with the provisions and restrictions of the lock-up and that there shall be no further transfer of such Lock-Up Securities except in accordance with the lock-up, provided that for the purposes of subclause (ii)(D), such agreement shall terminate at such time as such third party or group of third parties have acquired 100% of the outstanding ordinary shares; (B) for the purposes of clauses (ii)(A) through (C), (iii) and (iv), any such transfer shall not involve a disposition for value; and (C) for the purposes of clauses (i) through (iv) (except for subclause (ii)(D)), no filing under the Exchange Act shall be required or shall be voluntarily made in connection with such transfer and no other public filing, report or announcement regarding such transfer is voluntarily effected by any party to such transfer.
+The selling shareholder lock-up does not apply to (i) sales of ordinary shares acquired by the selling shareholder in the open market; (ii) transfers to (A) to a family member or trust, (B) as a bona fide gift or gifts, (C) by will or intestate succession or (D) pursuant to a sale of 100% of the outstanding ordinary shares (including, without limitation, in connection with a tender offer for such ordinary shares or by way of merger of the Company with another person) to a third party or group of third parties that are not affiliates of the Company, provided that the opportunity to participate in such sale, tender offer, merger or other such transaction is offered to all holders of ordinary shares or, with respect to any statutory merger of consolidation in which the Company is a constituent company, the participation of holders of ordinary shares is not voluntary (or is otherwise pursuant to an exercise of dissenters rights applicable to any such statutory merger or consolidation); (iii) transfers to a nominee or custodian of the selling shareholders; (iv) transfers to any wholly-owned subsidiary or any shareholders, partners, members or similar persons of the selling shareholders; and (v) the ordinary shares to be sold by the selling shareholders in this offering; and (vi) any sale, transfer of other disposition of ordinary shares by any of the selling shareholders or their transferees (in an aggregate amount for all such ordinary shares not to exceed 150,000 ordinary shares); provided that: (A) for the purposes of clauses (ii), (iii) and (iv), it shall be a condition to such transfer that the transferee (if not already subject to the lock-up) executes and delivers to the underwriter a written agreement that is satisfactory to the underwriter stating that the transferee is receiving and agrees to hold such ordinary shares subject to and in accordance with the provisions and restrictions of the lock-up and that there shall be no further transfer of such Lock-Up Securities except in accordance with the lock-up, provided that for the purposes of subclause (ii)(D), such agreement shall terminate at such time as such third party or group of third parties have acquired 100% of the outstanding ordinary shares; (B) for the purposes of clauses (ii)(A) through (C), (iii) and (iv), any such transfer shall not involve a disposition for value; and (C) for the purposes of clauses (i) through (iii) (except for subclause (ii)(D)), no filing under the Exchange Act shall be required or shall be voluntarily made in connection with such transfer and no other public filing, report or announcement regarding such transfer is voluntarily effected by any party to such transfer.

 In connection with the offering, the underwriter may purchase and sell ordinary shares in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
-Short sales involve the sale by the underwriter of a greater number of ordinary shares than they are required to purchase in the offering.
-Covered short sales are sales made in an amount not greater than the underwriter s option to purchase additional ordinary shares from the selling shareholders in the offering.
-The underwriter may close out any covered short position by either exercising its option to purchase additional ordinary shares or purchasing ordinary shares in the open market.
-In determining the source of ordinary shares to close out the covered short position, the underwriter will consider, among other things, the price of ordinary shares available for purchase in the open market as compared to the price at which they may purchase additional ordinary shares pursuant to the option granted to them.
-Naked short sales are any sales in excess of such option.
-The underwriter must close out any naked short position by purchasing ordinary shares in the open market.
-A naked short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of the ordinary shares in the open market after pricing that could adversely affect investors who purchase in the offering.
+Short sales involve the sale by the underwriter of a greater number of ordinary shares than it is required to purchase in the offering.
+The underwriter must close out any short position by purchasing ordinary shares in the open market.
+A short position is more likely to be created if the underwriter is concerned that there may be downward pressure on the price of the ordinary shares in the open market after pricing that could adversely affect investors who purchase in the offering.
 Stabilizing transactions consist of various bids for or purchases of ordinary shares made by the underwriter in the open market prior to the completion of the offering.